Learn about our

 The goal of Academic Advising is to promote student retention through the first-year and to ensure a seamless transition of students from University College into one of the six degree-granting undergraduate colleges.

-Adult and Transfer Students
+Transfer & Non-Traditional Students

 - Advisors collaborate with other university offices to help provide quality advising for adult and transfer students.